Midnight’s Other Children: Reading Rushdie in the Middle East | –

 Pipes’s are thus precisely the sort of anti-Muslim sentiments that The Satanic Verses was written to protest.
 In the subsequent decade he began taking an anti-immigration line redolent of French racist Jean Marie Le Pen.
 Not only should they be carefully caged in Africa and Asia, but, Pipes has now told the Jerusalem Post, Muslims must be kept under constant surveillance when not in their natural habitat.
 He writes, “There is no escaping the unfortunate fact that Muslim government employees in law enforcement, the military, and the diplomatic corps need to be watched for connections to terrorism, as do Muslim chaplains in prisons and the armed forces.
 Muslim visitors and immigrants must undergo additional background checks.
 Mosques require a scrutiny beyond that applied to churches, synagogues and temples.
 Muslim schools require increased oversight to ascertain what is being taught to children… “ (JP 1/22/03).
 From defending Rushdie’s right to freedom of speech, Pipes has gone to implicitly calling for him, like others of Muslim background, to be watched by the FBI for signs he might be a terrorist.

 I should declare my interest and reveal that Pipes, in a bizarre twist, has even issued a fatwa of his own against me, calling for Juan Cole to be placed under constant surveillance by the people of Ann Arbor, who should report to him on me so that he can keep a file.
 (I hope you are all taking good notes).
 This tactic recalls Khomeini’s boast that he had 37 million spies in Iran.
-Apparently even studying Muslims can give you the new disease of surveillance-itis.
+Apparently even studying Muslims as I do can cause you to contract from Islamophobes the new disease of surveillance-itis.
 I told you it was autobiographical.
 Way too much seeping.

 Many have drawn the lesson from September 11 that Rushdie was a canary in a mine, that his ordeal presaged that of all who stood against a new wave of religious fanaticism.
 But there is an additional lesson, which is that whenever you give governments or other organizations the right to tell people what they can say, they will use it.
 When Disney’s ABC network fired comedian Bill Maher from Politically Incorrect for mouthing off about US military tactics, Bush spokesman Ari Fleischer announced, “These are reminders to all Americans that they need to watch what they say and what they do, and this is not a time for remarks like that.
 There never is.”
 Khomeini would have said the same thing about The Satanic Verses.
 Having now been guilty of it myself, let me end by sympathizing with Salman Rushdie about the ways he has been used so extensively to further the agendas of others, and to congratulate him on having become such a powerful symbol of liberty to so many in the Middle East and elsewhere, whether he likes it or not, and even whether they like it or not.